Save it for later!

 In the colder months, our entryway closets and mudrooms are stacked with winter coats, scarves, hats, gloves, and heavy boots.
 Now that it’s warming up, you’ll want to switch out what you keep in these high-traffic areas.

 Put away everything you don’t need and store it for next Winter.
-A few good ideas for what to keep in your Summer entryway and mudrooms for Summer are: flip flops, light jackets, hats, sunblock, bug spray, outdoor toys, tote bags.
+A few good ideas for what to keep in your Summer entryway and mudrooms for Summer are: flip-flops, light jackets, hats, sunblock, bug spray, outdoor toys, and tote bags.

 2. The Kitchen

 Start by clearing out your pantry, fridge, and freezer.
-Make room in your refrigerator or more fresh veggies and fruits from those farmer’s market trips.
-Create a space or a bin where you can keep some pre-cut fruits and veggies for grab and go snacks.
+Make room in your refrigerator for more fresh veggies and fruits from those farmer’s market trips.
+Create a space or a bin where you can keep some pre-cut fruits and veggies for grab-and-go snacks.

 Making your kitchen kid-friendly during the Summer months will save you hours in a hot kitchen.
 To continue your kitchen refresh, check out my top 10 kitchen organizing tips.